-The Tell It Again!
-Read-Aloud Anthology includes a number of opportunities in Extensions, Pausing Point, and the Culminating Activities for teachers to select trade books from this list to reinforce domain concepts through the use of authentic literature.
+The Transition Supplemental Guide includes a number of opportunities in Extensions, the Pausing Point, and the Culminating Activities for teachers to select trade books from the list below to reinforce domain concepts through the use of authentic literature.
 In addition, teachers should consider other times throughout the day when they might infuse authentic domain-related literature.

 If you recommend that families read aloud with their child each night, you may wish to suggest that they choose titles from this trade book list to reinforce the domain concepts.
 You might also consider creating a classroom lending library, allowing students to borrow domain-related books to read at home with their families.